RyeCentral Lab: reviews here earn points — your first is worth 100 pts + $10 credit, five stars or one. Sign in & earn

 Our Verdict

 Lot 40 is a benchmark — a genuine 100% pot-still rye with a spectacular floral-and-rye-bread character, brilliant in a Manhattan and rewarding neat, at a price that's hard to argue with.
 If you're serious about rye, it belongs on your shelf.
+For a softer, fruit-forward Canadian contrast, see our Pendleton Midnight review.
+For an even softer, sweeter and cheaper Canadian pour, compare our Crown Royal Northern Harvest review.

 Community Tasting Notes